motdotla/signatureio-node/README.md

       }
     );

+Alternatively, you can simply set the environment variable SIGNATURE_SECRET_API_KEY on your machine.
+The node module will read it automatically so that you can simply call:

+    var signatureio = require('signatureio');

 ## API

 All methods takes a callback as their last parameter.
 The callback is called with the response.